 A final comment field is provided for general feedback; if you prefer to include all of your feedback in one place, you may skip to the final comment field.

-Demographic questions are provided at the end to help us better understand who is engaging in this scoping period.
+Demographic questions are provided at the end to help CPW better understand who is engaging in this input period.

 Online comment themes will be compiled, reviewed, and synthesized by a third-party facilitator; the comment synthesis will not attribute individual comments to the participant.
 Colorado Parks and Wildlife will also have access to all individual, attributed comment submissions.